Alerts and Updates

 The interim final rule also provides that payments to furloughed employees during the Covered Period are also eligible for forgiveness so long as they do not exceed $100,000 on an annualized basis.

-As a major update to the CARES Act and prior guidance, the interim final rule states that the SBA has determined that hazard pay and bonuses are now eligible for loan forgiveness because they constitute a supplement to salary or wages and are thus “similar compensation,” as long as the total annual compensation to the applicable employee does not exceed $100,000, prorated for the applicable eight-week period.
+As a major update to the CARES Act and prior guidance, the interim final rule states that the SBA has determined that hazard pay and bonuses are now eligible for loan forgiveness because they constitute a supplement to salary or wages and are thus “similar compensation,” as long as the total annual compensation to the applicable employee does not exceed $100,000, prorated for the applicable eight-week or 24-week Covered Period.
 This is a major change to the prior rules and guidance, as the SBA had not until now stated that bonuses were permissible payroll costs.
 However, this new information regarding bonuses should be considered relative to the other loan eligibility prerequisites (in particular, the need certification) and other loan forgiveness requirements.

 Owner-Employees and General Partners